Wheatgrass is the green shoots and sprouts that eventually grow into wheat, before the grain is actually developed.

 Does wheatgrass prevent cancer?
 Wheatgrass doesn’t prevent cancer 100% of the time, but it may help in deterring its formation in the body.
 Wheatgrass contains many nutrients which have been shown to combat cancerous cells.
 It also helps to bolster the immune system, further bulletproofing the body from cancerous cells.
 A 2011 review of various studies showed that the antioxidant progress of wheatgrass may indeed help prevent certain cancers (12).

 Does wheatgrass help with arthritis?
-Wheatgrass may play a positive role in combatting arthritis due to its powerful anti-inflammatory affects in the body.
+Wheatgrass may play a positive role in combating arthritis due to its powerful anti-inflammatory affects in the body.

 When is wheat grass harvested?
 Wheatgrass comes from the exact same plant as wheat and flour, but the time that it’s harvested makes all the difference.
 Wheatgrass is harvested when the wheat plant is still a green, grassy shoot, before it’s produced any grain.
 As a result, it contains tremendous amounts of vitamins E and K, as well as other essential micronutrients.